 Section 2 is a standard provision and specifies the name of the constitutional amendment and of the Bill.
-The publication of the Bill fulfils one of the commitments of the programme for a partnership Government.
-It accords with the recommendations included in a series of reports which touched upon the constitutional provision on blasphemy and which, without exception, favoured the deletion of that provision.
-Those reports include the Law Reform Commission, LRC, report on the Crime of Libel in 1991.
+The publication of the Bill fulfils one of the commitments in A Programme for a Partnership Government.
+It accords with the recommendations included in a series of reports which touched on the constitutional provision on blasphemy and which, without exception, favoured the deletion of that provision.
+Those reports include the Law Reform Commission, LRC, report on the crime of libel in 1991.
 The 1996 report of the Constitution review group came to the conclusion that the retention of the current constitutional offence of blasphemy was not appropriate.
 In 2008, the Joint Committee on the Constitution also considered this matter and concluded that the specific reference to blasphemy should be deleted from the Constitution.
 Most recently, we had the valuable work of the Convention on the Constitution in 2014.
 Following the trend of previous reports, the convention in its sixth report favoured, by a clear majority, the removal of the offence of blasphemy from the Constitution.

 The proposal in the Bill should not be viewed as an attack on belief, nor is it intended to privilege one set of values over another.
-It is simply an acknowledgement that a concept whose meaning is unclear, and which is rooted in a past where loyalty to a State and loyalty to a particular religion were virtually synonymous, has no place in our Constitution.
-At the core of the proposal to remove the offence of blasphemy from our Constitution is the view that criminal sanctions are not appropriate in this context.
+It is simply an acknowledgement that a concept, the meaning of which is unclear and which is rooted in a past where loyalty to a state and loyalty to a particular religion were virtually synonymous, has no place in the Constitution.
+At the core of the proposal to remove the offence of blasphemy from the Constitution is the view that criminal sanctions are not appropriate in this context.
 In a modern and democratic society, we should not accept or condone the criminalisation of expression.
 That said, it is a different matter if that expression is geared towards inciting hatred or violence.
 Where such is the intention, the criminal law must come into play.
 In a society such as ours, whose members hold a wide array of beliefs, the State cannot guarantee that, on occasion, individuals will not be hurt and outraged because something which they might regard as deeply offensive is considered by others to be no more than humorous or satirical comment.
 Additionally, it is not in keeping with best international practice that there should be a possibility, however remote, that a criminal prosecution of blasphemy would be taken in such circumstances.

-In our current society, maintaining the criminal offence of blasphemy in our Constitution, and as a consequence, on our Statute Book, has more to do with an unnecessary and anachronistic check on freedom of expression than with the protection of religious values.
-Removal of the blasphemy clause from our Constitution would be a public affirmation of our belief in an inclusive society.
+In our current society, maintaining the criminal offence of blasphemy in the Constitution and, as a consequence, on the Statute Book has more to do with an unnecessary and anachronistic check on freedom of expression than with the protection of religious values.
+Removal of the blasphemy clause from the Constitution would be a public affirmation of our belief in an inclusive society.
 It would underscore that communication between those with different belief and value systems should take place on the basis of mutual tolerance and respect.
 It would remove the inhibiting check on freedom of expression which a blasphemy law inevitably represents.
 The law on blasphemy has not been invoked with any frequency and it would seem that for more than a century and a half, there has been little interest in entertaining blasphemy prosecutions.
 The most recent prosecution for blasphemy in Ireland seems to have taken place in 1855 and that prosecution resulted in the acquittal of the person involved who was alleged to have burned a bible in the context of a general burning of "evil literature".

-In more recent times, the position and particulars of the offence of blasphemy In Irish law was considered by the Supreme Court in the case of Corway and Independent Newspapers.
-During the course of the judgment the constitutional framework which guarantees freedom of conscience, the free profession and practice of religion, and equality before the law to all citizens was discussed.
+In more recent times, the position and particulars of the offence of blasphemy in Irish law were considered by the Supreme Court in the case of Corway and Independent Newspapers.
+During the course of the judgment the constitutional framework, which guarantees freedom of conscience, the free profession and practice of religion and equality before the law to all citizens, was discussed.
 It was noted that it was difficult to see how the common law crime of blasphemy, related as it was to an established church and an established religion, could survive in such a framework.

 I am not going to deny that the proposal before the House is a modest one.
-Indeed, there are those who say that it is without point or purpose, especially having regard to the Corway judgment and to the general lack of prosecutions in this area.
-However, there are good, sound justifications for removing the reference to blasphemous matter from our Constitution and I will enumerate those reasons.
+There are those who say it is without point or purpose, especially having regard to the Corway judgment and to the general lack of prosecutions in this area.
+However, there are good, sound justifications for removing the reference to blasphemous matter from the Constitution and I will enumerate these reasons.

-I acknowledge that the removal of the offence of blasphemy from our Constitution is, on the face of it, a relatively small step.
+I acknowledge that the removal of the offence of blasphemy from teh Constitution is, on the face of it, a relatively small step.
 Nevertheless, taking this step would represent a deeply symbolic and tangible affirmation of our status as a modern and democratic society, where free speech is valued and where multiculturalism is embraced.
-I commend this Bill to the House.
+I commend the Bill to the House.